qcif-training/StatisticalComparisonsUsingR/_episodes/05-Continuous-Variable.md

 _dependent_ variable is non-normally distributed

-The Mann-Whitney test compares the medians of the two groups rather than the means by considering the data as rank order values rather than absolute values.
+The Mann-Whitney test compares the medians of the two groups rather than the means, by considering the data as rank order values rather than absolute values.

 > ## Tip
 > The `wilcox.test` function in R defaults to unpaired data - effectively